Verifiable Intent Credential Provider

 Agent-initiated transactions are coming regardless.
 The question is whether you can distinguish a governed agent operating within a cryptographic mandate from an unaccountable script with a stolen card number.

-VI verification gives you that distinction.
+Verifiable Intent verification gives you that distinction.
 The constraint envelope tells you exactly what the agent is allowed to buy, how much it can spend, and who stands behind it.

 Developers building the agentic web